JahShoeAh/sports/server/README.md

 # Sports API Server

-A Node.js backend server that fetches sports data from API-Sports.io and serves it to your iOS app.
-This implements the hybrid caching approach where the server fetches data once daily and serves it to all users.
+A Node.js backend server that serves sports data to your iOS app.
+The server provides a local API for accessing sports data stored in the database.

 ## 🚀 Quick Start